-Information for Canadians: If you are Canadian, you do not need to apply for an F-1 visa at a US Consulate, but do need to (1) obtain an I-20 from our school, (2) pay the I-901 SEVIS fee, and (3) carry your passport, financial documents, SEVIS fee receipt, and any previously issued U.S. immigration documents (e.g., old I-20s) with you when you enter the U.S. You will apply for F1 status at your port of entry to the United States.
+Information for Canadians: If you are Canadian, you do not need to apply for an F-1 visa at a U.S. consulate, but you do need to (1) obtain an I-20 from our school, (2) pay the I-901 SEVIS fee, and (3) carry your passport, financial documents, SEVIS fee receipt, and any previously issued U.S. immigration documents (e.g., old I-20s) with you when you enter the United States.
+You will apply for F-1 status at your port of entry into the United States.

 SEVIS Fee Information

-You must pay the SEVIS fee if you were issued a Form I-20 on or after September 1, 2004 and if one of the following conditions applied:
+You must pay the SEVIS fee if you were issued a I-20 form on or after September 1, 2004, and if one of the following conditions applies:

 - You hold a valid F-1 visa, have been absent from the U.S. for a period of more than five months (not working on your studies during this time with the prior approval of your school), and will re-enter the U.S. with a new I-20.
 You must pay the SEVIS fee before you re-enter the U.S.